Grounds for Divorce in New York

 If you worked at a job that provided these benefits while you were married, they are considered marital property and are subject to Equitable Distribution, even if the payouts are not available until long after [...]

-When I create a Parenting Plan for my clients, joint legal custody generally means that both parents have control over decision making while sole custody gives the decision-making ability to one parent.
+When we create a Parenting Plan for our clients, joint legal custody generally means that both parents have control over decision making while sole custody gives the decision-making ability to one parent.
 Shared parenting generally [...]